Animals have the amazing ability to survive even the harshest of circumstances.

 Wood frogs hibernate inside logs or burrows or under rocks or leaf piles.
 During the cold of winter, when in hibernation, they actually stop breathing, their heart stops and ice crystals form in their blood.
 When the weather warms, they defrost, and their lungs and heart go back into action.
 Pretty amazing!

-An interesting fact about ground squirrels is that they go into hibernation as a response to a change in their blood.
+Ground squirrels go into hibernation as a response to a change in their blood.
 Scientists have been able to get an active ground squirrel to go into hibernation by injecting it with blood from a hibernating squirrel.

 Hamsters torpor for a few days to a week at one time when the weather is cold.
 They will only torpor if there is plenty of food nearby so they can snack during brief waking bouts.